-There is also a regular shuttle service Skytree Shuttle departing from the popular locations in Tokyo including Tokyo Station, Haneda Airport, Tokyo Disney Resort and Ueno-Asakusa area.
+There is also a regular shuttle service Skytree Shuttle departing from the popular locations in Tokyo including Tokyo Station, Haneda Airport, Tokyo Disney Resort, and the Ueno-Asakusa area.
 The flat fare is ¥220 or a day pass is available for ¥420.

 TOKYO SKYTREE tickets

-TOKYO SKYTREE is daily opened from 9am until 9pm with the last admission at 8pm.
-There are three different tickets available for TOKYO SKYTREE: TEMBO DECK (350m), TEMBO GALLERIA (450m) or a Combi ticket.
-There are advanced assigned day tickets, day and time tickets and same-day tickets costing something between ¥2,100 – ¥2,300 for adults to the TEMBO DECK only.
+TOKYO SKYTREE is daily open from 9am until 9pm with the last admission at 8pm.
+There are three different tickets available for TOKYO SKYTREE: TEMBO DECK (350m), TEMBO GALLERIA (450m), or a Combi ticket.
+There are advanced assigned day tickets, day and time tickets, and same-day tickets costing something between ¥2,100 – ¥2,300 for adults to the TEMBO DECK only.
 Add on another ¥1,000 to go to the upper TEMBO GALLERY.
-International tourists with a valid visa can enjoy a special Fast Skytree Ticket that allows you to skip the waiting line.
+International tourists with valid visas can enjoy a special Fast Skytree Ticket that allows them to skip the waiting line.
 The entrance tickets to Tokyo Skytree can be purchased in two ways:

 - Buy tickets in person on site

-Your other option is visiting the ticket counter on the 4th floor to buy tickets for the observation decks on the day itself.
+Your other option is to visit the ticket counter on the 4th floor to buy tickets for the observation decks on the day itself.
 No advance reservation is required.
 Please note that the ticket counter is open until 8pm.